MagicPhase/AutoInflate/README.md

           SAVE = true;//Set SAVE flag for button press trigger.
 (Special case) }
     }

-    else
+    else //Now if changeValue is true, we are making changes to the specific element that was selected.
+Element == 0 goes back to the sub-config selection menu by default!
     {
       if(element == 1)//TEMP VARIABLE
       {
         encoderConstrainValMin = 0;
-        encoderConstrainValMax = 255;
-        tempVar = encoderInput;//Sets the new variable value.
+        encoderConstrainValMax = 255;  //It's important to set a maximum encoder input value! tempVar = encoderInput;        //Live update to variable.
       }
       else if(element == 2)//SAVE
       {
          //BLANK.
-Save function is checked by setting SAVE = true and picked up in the 'subconfigPageActions()' function.
+The save function is checked by setting 'SAVE = true' and picked up in the 'subconfigPageActions()' function.
       }
     }
 }